decent-chat/decent/packages/decent.js/docs/channel.md

 Extends [eventemitter3](https://npm.im/eventemitter3).

+## await channel.refresh()
+Refreshes properties to be consistent with the server.

 ## await channel.sendMessage(text: string) -> string messageID
 Sends a message to the channel, implicitly marking it as read.